Over the years, home staging has become a big buzzword for anyone preparing their house for sale and listing agents.

 It involves decluttering, cleaning, depersonalizing and arranging furniture and other accessories in a way that makes the house look more attractive and presents options to potential buyers.

-In essence, home staging is about showcasing the best features of a property while minimizing its flaws.
+In essence, staging is about showcasing the best features of a property while minimizing its flaws.
 We want to highlight features of the home and not your personal belongings.

 For example, we want to highlight your hardwood floors and not your Oriental carpets,